 After breakfast you travel by motorcoach to Rothiemurchus in the heart of the Cairngorms National Park.
 The history of this estate is as varied as most of the Highlands of Scotland.
 Its diverse landscape comprises low-lying fields on the river flood plain, open heather moorland, forestry plantations and majestic Caledonian pine forest.
 Here you can enjoy a variety of activities including clay pigeon shooting, fishing or a guided tour of the Estate with one of the Park Rangers where you can learn about the local flora and wildlife.

-You rejoin the train in Carrbridge and head north to Inverness.
-Lunch is served en route to Carrbridge, where you’ll disembark to visit Culloden Battlefield, the site of the last battle on mainland British soil in 1746.
+Rejoin the train in Aviemore and have lunch before visiting Culloden Battlefield, the site of the last battle on mainland British soil in 1746.

 Enjoy an evening visit to Strathisla Distillery, one of the oldest working distilleries and home to one of Scotland’s most famous whiskies.
-Rejoin the train for spectacular panoramas on the way south through Aberdeenshire and Angus.
-Dinner tonight is a formal affair as you travel south towards Dundee.
+Rejoin the train for a formal dinner as you travel south towards Dundee.

 After breakfast, the train leaves Dundee and travels across the magnificent Forth Railway Bridge before returning to Edinburgh’s Waverley Station where your journey ends.